kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 Unit tests of the helper function invoked from `workload.NewInfo` will be added.

-Unit tests of loading the `ResourceTransformationMatrix` from a `Configuration` will be added.
+Unit tests of loading the `ResourceMapping` from a `Configuration` will be added.

 #### Integration tests

-Because resource transformations are configured during manager startup, we need to run an entire integration test suite with a non-empty resource transformation if we want to do any integration testing with resource transformations.
+Because resource mappings are configured during manager startup, we need to run an entire integration test suite with a non-empty resource transformation if we want to do any integration testing with resource transformations.
 I'd propose to extend `test/integration/controller/core` by adding a resource transformation to the manager that